messagebird/messagebird-nodejs/README.md

 MessageBird REST API for Node.js
 ================================

-This repository contains the open source Node.js lib for MessageBird's REST API.
+This repository contains the open source Node.js client for MessageBird's REST API.
 Documentation can be found at: https://www.messagebird.com/developers/nodejs